Healthcare Fraud Defense & Anti-Kickback Statute Defense

 Defense of Physicians

 The firm defends physicians in healthcare fraud and Anti-Kickback Statute investigations and prosecutions.
-Physicians are frequently the primary targets of federal healthcare fraud cases because they order medical services, certify medical necessity, and prescribe the treatments that generate claims to federal healthcare programs.
+Physicians are frequently the primary targets of federal healthcare fraud cases.
+They order medical services, certify medical necessity, and prescribe the treatments that generate claims to federal healthcare programs.
 DOJ and Strike Force prosecutors build cases around physician ordering patterns, billing data, and patient files.

 The firm’s trial experience in healthcare fraud cases involving physicians allows it to challenge the government’s characterization of clinical decision-making and defend physicians’ exercise of professional medical judgment.